vsariola/sointu/README.md

     on Windows and Linux, both 32-bit and 64-bit, and the tests are passing on 64-bit Linux, tested on WSL.
 32-bit executables don't run on WSL, so those remain to be tested.
+  - **Compiling as a library**.
+The API is very rudimentary, a single function render_samples, and between calls, the user is responsible for manipulating the synth state in a similar way as the actual player does (e.g. triggering/ releasing voices etc.)
+  - **Calling Sointu as a library from Go language**.
+The Go API is slighty more sane than the low-level library API, offering more Go-like experience.

 Future goals
 ------------